-Additionally, this Court should grant this Petition and review the Second District's decision because the finding that the pension funds are not "private property" and further, the Second District's statement that "Plaintiffs do not own the funds" is contrary to established law and creates a conflict amongst the appellate districts.
+On appeal, however, the Second District went a step further and specifically found that pension funds are not "private property" and further, that "Plaintiffs do not own the funds."
+This, however, is contrary to established law and creates a conflict amongst the appellate districts.
 See, e.g., In re Marriage of Richardson, 381 Ill.App.3d 47 (1st Dist.
 2008) ("Pension benefits are property interests.") (emphasis added); see also In re Marriage of Papeck, 95 Ill.App.3d 624 (1st Dist.
-1981) ("Under Illinois law, pension benefits are property interests rather than mere 'expectancies,' regardless of whether they are matured, vested, or nonvested, contributory or non-contributory.
+1981) ("Under Illinois law, pension benefits are property interests rather than mere 'expectancies,' regardless of whether they are matured, vested, or non-vested, contributory or non-contributory.
 Thus, even if pension benefits are contingent upon future events and may never become payable, they are not reduced to mere "expectancies."
 The significance of this judicial recognition that pension interests are "property" is this: The spouse of the plan participant, upon dissolution of the marriage, obtains an actual co-ownership interest in the benefits as marital property.
 Thus a divorced wife is not in the position of a mere "creditor," and the anti-attachment provision of the Firemen's Act does not bar her claim to a certain proportion of the benefits.") (emphasis added); see also In re Marriage of Menken, 334 Ill.App.3d 531 (2d Dist.
 2002) ("It is well settled that pension benefits earned during the marriage are considered marital property and, upon dissolution, are subject to division like any other property.")